GitHubDragonFly/GitHubDragonFly.github.io/README.md

       - Currently supports exporting textured meshes, points and line segments:
         - Mesh geometry could be either of: Buffer, Sphere, Box, Cylinder, Cone, Icosahedron and maybe other
         - Textures and additional MeshPhysicalMaterial properties are passed via user strings
+        - Maximum texture resolution is limited to 2.5k (2560 x 2560)
       - GLTFS Viewer might produce richer colors in exported 3DM models than GLTF Viewer
       - USDZ Viewer appears to produce more accurate output than other viewers
       - Exported 3dm files might not show properly in any other 3rd party 3DM viewer
     - PRWM exports are powered by [PRWM](https://github.com/kchapelier/PRWM)
-    - ASSJSON / FBX / M3D / X3D / X exports are powered by [ASSIMPJS](https://github.com/kovacsv/assimpjs) / [ASSIMP](https://github.com/assimp/assimp)
+    - ASSJSON / FBX / M3D / X3D / X exports are powered by [ASSIMPJS](https://github.com/kovacsv/assimpjs) and [ASSIMP](https://github.com/assimp/assimp)
     - Animated GIF export is based on mrdoob's [example](https://github.com/mrdoob/omggif-example) using [omggif](https://github.com/deanm/omggif) library:
       - currently set to 500 x 500 size in the centre of the window
       - the approximate GIF area rectangle will be shown during the GIF generation